m0by314/monitor_temperature_humidity/README.md

-# Monitor temperature and humidity with an ESP32
+# Monitor temperature and humidity with Adafruit IO
-Tool to monitor temperature and humidity with Adafruit IO dashboard and an ESP32 with DHT22 sensor.
+Monitor temperature and humidity with Adafruit IO dashboard and an ESP32 with DHT22 sensor.

 ## Summary
  - [How it works](#How-it-works)